bcosynot/prodlog/content/posts/make-least-used-key-caps-lock-10x-more-useful.md

-+++
+---
+title: 'Make Your Least Used Key (Caps Lock) 10x More Useful'
+date: 2024-10-08T08:32:16-04:00
+categories: [ "Productivity", "Guides"]
+tags: ["Productivity", "MacOS", "hammerspoon", "hotkeys", "shortcuts", "Utilities"]
+slug: "better-caps-lock"
+summary:
-title = 'Make Your Least Used Key (Caps Lock) 10x More Useful' date = 2024-10-08T08:32:16-04:00 categories = [ "Productivity", "Guides"] tags = ["Productivity", "MacOS", "hammerspoon", "hotkeys", "shortcuts", "Utilities"] slug = "better-caps-lock" summary = "Caps lock is probably one of my least used keys.
-Finally found a use for it.
-My external keyboard has a hyper key (Alt+Shift+Ctrl+Cmd) that I use for global shortcuts like launching or switching to my regularly used apps (like a fancier command tab) and running some automations.
-Got the same thing going on the laptop by remapping caps lock to hyper (and a more reachable esc on short tap)."
+   Caps lock is probably one of my least used keys and I finally found a use for it.<br /><br />

+   My external keyboard has a hyper key (Alt+Shift+Ctrl+Cmd) that I use for global shortcuts like launching or switching between my regularly used apps (like a faster command tab) and running some automations.<br /><br />

-+++
+   Got the same thing going on the Macbook Pro by remapping caps lock to hyper (and a more reachable esc on short tap).
+---

-My external keyboard has a hyper key (<kbd>alt</kbd><kbd>shift</kbd><kbd>ctrl</kbd><kbd>cmd</kbd>) that I use for global shortcuts like launching or switching to my regularly used apps (like a fancier command tab) and running some automations.
+My external keyboard has a hyper key (<kbd>alt</kbd><kbd>shift</kbd><kbd>ctrl</kbd><kbd>cmd</kbd>) that I use for global shortcuts like launching or switching between my regularly used apps (like a faster command tab) and running some automations.

 I have now configured my <kbd>caps lock</kbd> to behave as the hyper key while pressed or <kbd>esc</kbd> when tapped.